seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 	- Eat a small mint and blow towards your target
 - Resistance
 	- A small sensor that alerts it's user of danger with simple beeping/vibrating.
-- Shocking Grasp
+- Shocking Grasp &
-- Spare the Dying	Necromancy
+- Spare the Dying
 	- Electromagnetic gloves that can be dialed to different strengths
 - Thorn Whip
 	- Place a spiked seed into vial and watch it grow instantaneously